addhen/klocation/docs/usage.md

       locationService,
       refreshTrigger
     )
-    // Use lastLocationState as before...
+    // Do something with lastLocationState
 }
 ```
 In this example, the last known location will be refreshed whenever `refreshTrigger` changes.